Siddhartha Basu

-Siddhartha “Babu” Basu (born 1954), widely regarded as a pioneer and "father of Indian television quizzing” is an Indian television producer-director and quiz show host.
+Siddhartha "Babu" Basu (born 1954), is an Indian actor, director, producer and quiz show host.

-Over his career he has been a theatre and film actor, a documentary filmmaker, and a quiz show host (notably Quiz Time, Mastermind India, University Challenge India and Quizzer of the Year), but he is best known for creating and producing popular knowledge-based formats on Indian TV.
-As one profile observes, Basu is “a man of many parts”, a legend of the quizzing world whose work spans education, entertainment and media.
+Regarded as a pioneer of Indian television quizzing, Basu rose to prominence with the show Quiz Time, and later on with the shows Mastermind India, University Challenge India and Quizzer of the Year.

 He has produced and directed a number of Indian television shows including Kaun Banega Crorepati, Dus Ka Dum, Jhalak Dikhhla Jaa, and India's Got Talent.

 Basu hosts The Quizzitok Podcast on YouTube and Spotify.

 Early life and education

-Born in Kolkata (then Calcutta) into a Bengali Hindu family, Basu spent his childhood moving between Bombay, Delhi and Madras.
+Basu was born in Calcutta, India, into a Bengali Hindu family, and spent his childhood moving between Bombay, Delhi and Madras.
 He attended various schools in each city, including Besant Montessori and The Cathedral and John Connon School in Bombay, and Frank Anthony Public School in Delhi, before completing his schooling at the Kendriya Vidyalaya, IIT Madras.

-He went on to earn a Bachelor’s degree in English Literature from St. Stephen’s College, Delhi, followed by an M.A. in English Literature from the Arts Faculty, University of Delhi as a student at Hindu College.
+He went on to earn a bachelor’s degree in English Literature from St. Stephen’s College, Delhi, followed by an M.A. in English Literature from Hindu College at the University of Delhi.